FIX94/fixNES/README.md

 Supported Mappers: 0,1,2,3,4,7,9,10,11,13,15,36,37,38,44,46,47,66,71,79,87,99,101,113,133,140,144,145,146,147,148,149,185,240 and 242.
 To start a game, simply drag and drop its .nes file into it or call it via command line with the .nes file as argument.
 If you are starting a PAL NES title then make sure it has (E) in the name to be started in PAL mode.
+You can also play FDS titles if you have the FDS BIOS named disksys.rom in the same folder as your .fds files.
 You can also listen to .nsf files by dragging them in, changing tracks works by pressing left/right.

 Controls right now are keyboard only and do the following: